jupyter-xeus/xeus-python/lite/docs/index.rst

 - code completion
 - code inspection
 - interactive widgets (ipywidgets, ipyleaflet, bqplot, ipycanvas `etc`)
+- JupyterLite custom file-system mounting

+How does it compare with JupyterLite's ``Pyolite``?

 - ``from time import sleep`` works!
+- starts faster!
+- it's lighter by default!
-- pre-installed packages: you can install the packages you want in your xeus-python lite installation (see :ref:`configuration` page)
+- pre-installed packages!
+No more piplite (see :ref:`configuration` page)
+- no more piplite, but we will be working on a mambalite, stay stuned :D

 .. replite::
    :kernel: xeus-python